Meet Our Staff

 |

-Chuck joined the District as our Cluster Engineer for Skagit, Whidbey, San Jaun, and Whatcom in October of 2022.
+Chuck is the Cluster Engineer for Skagit, Whidbey, San Jaun, and Whatcom Conservation Districts.
 He was born and raised in Pittsburgh, PA.
 He moved to Florida in 2005 where he finished his education (B.S.
 At Florida Tech).
 He moved to Washington on Halloween of 2010 and loves it here.
 He started working professionally in 2011 with a soil testing firm (InSitu Engineering).
 There he traveled the world and worked on a lot of really big projects.
 He left InSitu Engineering in 2014 and started working in private land development for a firm called MAC Engineering.
 His work was focused in King, Snohomish, Skagit, and Island counties.
 He did some work in Whatcom and San Juan Island, but mostly Snohomish and Skagit.
-He made the moved to the conservation world in later 2020, joining the Snohomish Conservation District.
+He made the move to the conservation world in later 2020, joining the Snohomish Conservation District.
 We are so happy to have Chuck’s expertise and collaborative spirit on our team!

 |